jguzdv/parallel-tools/README.md

    normal batches are still running; only the reconstruction waits.
 On Lustre the names come from the file's FID via `lfs fid2path`, on POSIX from scanning the source subtree for the same `st_dev`/`st_ino`, which is considerably slower.
-The `hard_link` mode names both sides â€” `posix2lustre` is a POSIX source and a Lustre destination â€” and both halves are checked against the actual filesystem types before the run starts.
+The `hard_link` mode names both sides `posix2lustre` is a POSIX source and a Lustre destination  and both halves are checked against the actual filesystem types before the run starts.
 If `st_nlink` says a group has more names than can be found below `src_root`, the whole group fails rather than being reconstructed incompletely.